 He later worked for many years as a clerk/timekeeper for the Gatineau Power Company, a subsidiary of the Canadian Pacific Railway.

 John Lahey was born at March township, Carleton Co., Ontario in 1837, the son of James Lahey (originally of Ballymacegan, Lorrha, Co.
 Tipperary) and Ann Armstrong (originally of Annagh, Co.
 Cavan).

 On 12 January 1858, he married Margaret Jane Killeen, daughter of Denis Killeen (originally of Meelick, Co.
-Galway) and Mary Ahearn (originally of Ireland, county unknown, but probably Tipperary).
+Galway) and Mary Ahern (originally of Co.
+Cork).
 John and Margaret Jane had 5 children, born between December 1858 and February 1867.